 Oxford and the Australian National University are both members of the International Alliance of Research Universities (IARU).
 Together the members are tackling major research projects, offering a Global Summer Programme that brings together students from the IARU universities, facilitating staff exchanges, and taking action on critical university issues such as campus sustainability.
 Through their IARU connection, Oxford and the Australian National University have agreed a staff exchange scheme through which a member of the administrative staff from Oxford spends a year working at ANU.

 There are over 300 Australian citizens currently studying at Oxford, making Australia Oxford’s 8th largest source of international talent in the world.
-More than three quarters are postgraduate students.
-The largest group of Australian students, including both undergraduate and postgraduate, are enrolled in social science programmes.
+More than three quarters are postgraduate students, of whom the largest group are enrolled in social science programmes.
+Two thirds of the Australian undergraduate cohort is divided almost equally between social sciences and the humanities.

 Australian students have access to an extensive range of scholarships, creating almost 100 funded places per year.
 The Oxford Australia Scholarship Fund was established in 1993 by donations from Australian Oxford graduates and since 1998, has supported 68 Australian scholars studying at the University of Oxford.
 It provides partial support for up to eight young Australians per year at post graduate or second Bachelor degree level.
 Since 2011, the Scholarship has increased the value of its awards in partnership with the Oxford University Clarendon Scholarships.